icehacker/Ghost_ESP/docs/wiki/Installation.md

 ### Control Options

 1. **Web Interface**
+   - Connect to the `GhostNet` AP with the password `GhostNet`
    - Open a browser and connect to either `ghostesp.local` or `192.168.4.1` to access device settings.
    - Use the auto-updating configuration panel to manage settings, Evil Portal controls, and device info.

 1. **Qt6 Control App**
-   - Download and install the Qt6-based desktop application for more advanced control options.
+   - [Download and install](../../scripts/control%20app/) the Qt6-based desktop application for more advanced control options.
    - Offers access to advanced features, customizable settings, and an improved interface for interacting with GhostESP.

 1. **Serial Command Line**